Small Business Program

 Small businesses are a critical part of creating economic vitality in the region.
-As a part of the Ports Century Agenda objectives, we are working to increase the proportion of funds spent by the Port with qualified small business firms on construction, consulting, and goods and services to forty (40) percent of the eligible dollars spent.
+As a part of the port's Century Agenda objectives, we aim to increase the percentage of funds spent with qualified small business firms in construction, consulting, and goods and services to 40 percent.

-The port’s Small Business Program is designed to develop mutually advantageous professional relationships with all small businesses.
-The program aims to encourage healthy competition, while also increasing the number of small businesses which includes minority, women, and disadvantaged firms applying and competing for Port procurements.
+The port’s Small Business Program is designed to develop mutually advantageous professional relationships with all small businesses and to increase the number of small businesses, including minority, women, and disadvantaged firms, applying and competing for port procurements.

-Under the Port’s Small Business Program, the Office of Social Responsibility manages and tracks three core programs: The Small Contractor and Suppliers (SCS) program, the Disadvantaged Business Enterprise (DBE) Program, and the Small Business Enterprise (SBE) program.
+Under the port’s Small Business Program, we track three core programs: The Small Contractor and Suppliers (SCS) program, the Disadvantaged Business Enterprise (DBE) program, and the Small Business Enterprise (SBE) program.

 Small Contractors and Suppliers Program (SCS)

 Through a joint partnership with King County, a small business can fill out one application to be certified as an SCS firm for all government agencies utilizing the SCS program.